ssec/polar2grid/py/polar2grid/doc/source/glossary.rst

         around the python call `python -m polar2grid.glue <frontend> <backend> -vv ...`, except for in rare cases where specific defaults are needed.

-    grid determination
-        Process of determining what grids intersect the data being processed.
-        This is done as part of remapping when gridding the data.
-If no data points are found within the grid area then the data is considered to not fall in the grid and remapping will not continue.

     product
     products
         A swath of instrument data.
 When from a Polar2Grid Frontend a product is considered